Therapeutic Massage Program

 Occasionally, classes are invited to participate in field trips to local resorts and day spas to see their hydrotherapy facilities.
 Advanced Hydrotherapy classes are taught through our massage continuing education courses.

-Tai Massage and Tai Massage Techniques
+Thai Massage and Techniques

 Tai massage is a type of therapeutic massage using unique massage techniques.
 Students will learn entry level of muscle stretching, compression and yoga-like body manipulations to elongate the muscles and increase blood flow throughout the body.
 Students will learn to work the lateral torso and shoulder, backbend with feet on the back lines, knee press the glutes in folded leg position, foot press the posterior leg – locked position, and hands-on practice under teachers’ supervision.